-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at in the first aid office.
-Whilst some students keep their adrenaline autoiniector on their person, medication for those that do not will be stored and labelled with their name at first aid], together with adrenaline autoinjectors for general use.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the first aid office.
+Whilst some students keep their adrenaline autoinjector on their person, medication for those that do not will be stored and labelled with their name at the first aid office, together with adrenaline autoinjectors for general use.